Montana was the 41st state to join the union and was named after the Spanish word “montaña” which translates to “mountain”.

 3. Winter Storms

 Montana gets quite a bit of snow but the amount varies throughout the state.
-In the western half, by the Rocky Mountains, you can expect up to 300 inches of annual snowfall whereas some areas in the east may receive as little as 20 inches.
+In Western Montana, by the Rocky Mountains, you can expect snow accumulations of up to 300 inches annually.
+On the other hand, some areas in the east may receive as little as 20 inches.
 The average snowfall in larger cities varies between 30 and 50 inches.

 Fun fact: The largest snowflake ever observed measured 15 inches in diameter and was discovered in Fort Keogh in 1887.